openid/OpenID4VCI/openid-connect-4-credential-issuance-1_0.md

 * `credential_type`: CONDITIONAL.
 A JSON string denoting the type of the credential the wallet shall request.
 MUST be present if `manifest_id` is not present.
 * `manifest_id`: CONDITIONAL.
 A JSON String  refering to a credential manifests published by the credential issuer.
 MUST be present if `credential_type` is not present.
 * `login_hint`: OPTIONAL.
 Hint about the login identifier the End-User might use to log in at the Credential Issuer.
 If the client receives a value for this parameter, it MUST include it in the subsequent Authentication Request to the Credential Issuer as the `login_hint` parameter value.
-* `context`: OPTIONAL.
+* `op_state`: OPTIONAL.
 String value created by the Credential Issuer and opaque to the wallet that is used to bind the sub-sequent authentication request with the Credential Issuer to a context set up during previous steps.
-If the client receives a value for this parameter, it MUST include it in the subsequent Authentication Request to the Credential Issuer as the `context` parameter value.
+If the client receives a value for this parameter, it MUST include it in the subsequent Authentication Request to the Credential Issuer as the `op_state` parameter value.

 NOTE: the wallet MUST be able to process multiple occurences of the URL query parameters `credential_type` and/or `manifest_id`.